apt-9/apt-9/README.md

 # apt9

 I am apt9 alias spec, founder and trainer of the apt.
-My files are open access, the more complex ones are private, dm me on twitter or discord to get them.
+My files are open access, the more complex ones are private, dm me on twitter to get them.
 <br />

 ### Skills and Experience: